 Today we’re talking about heroes…plural.
-What do you do when you have multiple points of view in your novel and need to juggle multiple beat sheets (and character arcs!)
+What do you do when you have multiple points of view in your novel and need to juggle multiple Save the Cat! beat sheets (and character arcs!)

 If I have multiple POV-characters, do I need multiple beat sheets?